open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 // ...
 ```

-But it will still work 💪
+It will behave exactly like real es modules, so that your code will work just fine on browsers which don't support them 💪

 So what es-dev-server auto mode enables is that you don't need to think about it.
 It will be instant on modern browsers and will even work in these moments where you have a need to test in older browsers.

-To summarize in order to be able to work and debug code in all the browser we want to support we basically have 2 options.
+To summarize in order to be able to work with and debug code in all the browser we want to support we basically have 2 options.

 1. Compile down to the lowest denominator
 2. Serve code base on browser capabilities